degory/ghul-web-api/README.md

 ### build container image
 `<ctrl>+<shift>+B` and choose `docker build` from the menu

-Or run in the terminal
+Alternatively, use the following command in the terminal:
 ```sh
 docker build -t ghul-web-api:latest .
 ```